copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Petroglyph - Wikipedia A petroglyph is an image created by removing part of a rock surface by incising, picking, carving, or abrading, as a form of rock art Outside North America, scholars often use terms such as "carving", "engraving", or other descriptions of the technique to refer to such images
+Petroglyph - Wikipedia A petroglyph is an image created by removing part of a rock surface by incising, picking, carving, or abrading, as a form of rock art The term generally refers to rock engravings of ancient origin, often associated with prehistoric peoples

 Petroglyphs: Definition, Types, Examples: ArtsLookUp. com What is a Petroglyph?
 In paleolithic art, the word "petroglyph" (from the French word "pétroglyphe", itself derived from the Greek words "petra" meaning stone, and "glyphein" meaning to carve) refers to any image chiselled into a natural rock surface